The Lie of the Land

 "The Lie of the Land" is the eighth episode of the tenth series of the British science fiction television series Doctor Who.
 Written by Toby Whithouse, it was broadcast on 3 June 2017 on BBC One.
 "The Lie of the Land" received mixed reviews from television critics.

 Continuing on after Bill (Pearl Mackie) gives her consent to the Monks, she and Nardole (Matt Lucas) have to find a way to rescue the Doctor (Peter Capaldi) after he is imprisoned, and end the Monks' invasion of Earth.
-It is the third and final of three loosely connected episodes called "The Monks Trilogy".
+It is the third and final of three connected episodes known as "The Monks Trilogy".